 Upon the occurrence of a Fundamental Change under the indenture, we will be required to offer to repurchase all of the debentures then outstanding at 100% of the principal amount, plus accrued and unpaid interest, if any, to, but excluding, the repurchase date.
-A Fundamental Change may also constitute an event of default under our secured revolving credit facility, our September 2002 term loan and/or the Dresden loan agreements that will permit the lenders thereunder to accelerate the maturity of all borrowings thereunder and terminate commitments to lend thereunder.
+A Fundamental Change may also constitute an event of default under our July 2003 Loan Agreement and/or the Dresden loan agreements that will permit the lenders thereunder to accelerate the maturity of all borrowings thereunder and terminate commitments to lend thereunder.
 The indenture governing our outstanding notes requires us to offer to repurchase the notes upon a Fundamental Change.
 Any of our future debt agreements may contain similar provisions.
 We cannot assure you that we will have the financial resources to repurchase your debentures, particularly if the Fundamental Change triggers a similar repurchase requirement for, or results in the acceleration of, other indebtedness.

-In addition, our secured revolving credit facility, our September 2002 term loan and the Dresden loan agreements may prohibit us from repurchasing any of the debentures.
+In addition, the July 2003 Loan Agreement and the Dresden loan agreements may prohibit us from repurchasing any of the debentures.
 If we do not obtain applicable consents to the repurchase, we may remain prohibited from repurchasing the debentures.